-Renewable Energy Press Release from PR in Edinburgh, Holyrood Partnership.
+Renewable Energy Press Release from PR in Edinburgh, Holyrood PR.
 Banks Renewables Knockendurrick Wind Farm receives vital press attention.

 Wednesday, January 18th, 2017

 A PROPOSED wind farm in Dumfries and Galloway is offering the community the opportunity to benefit from the power and economic value it will generate.

 Due to the levels of support and interest in the Knockendurrick Community Wind Farm, the developer behind the project, Banks Renewables, is now offering the local community ten per cent equity in the project – an increase from the five per cent offered in the original submission.